rmcastil/rmcastil.github.com/_posts/the_intersection_between_design_and_development.md

 http://kaikkonendesign.fi/typography/section/1

 its all about solving problems

+- Need to navigation without using the back button
 - how to make this visible on an iphone versus the web
 - is this text readable
   - what about the line height